vapor/docs/4.0/docs/errors.md

 throw Abort(.unauthorized, reason: "Invalid Credentials")
 ```

-In asynchronous situations where throwing is not supported, like in a `flatMap` closure, you can return a failed future.
+In old asynchronous situations where throwing is not supported and you must return an `EventLoopFuture`, like in a `flatMap` closure, you can return a failed future.

 ```swift
 guard let user = user else {